fab2s/floDl/docs/distributed/architecture.md

 compute + data + transport, but ElChe was scheduling on compute-only timing, so it over-allocated the fast RTX and left it idle at the barrier.
 Feeding the coordinator-measured dispatch-to-completion delta (which excludes the reduce-barrier wait) made cpu-cadence track nccl-cadence.
+NCCL+Cadence later joined the delivered feed too -- its inline finish drains the window-completion frames first, so the spans are no longer stale by feed time.
+The feed is **all-or-none per window**: if any stepping rank lacks a closed delivered span, every rank falls back to the compute scale for that window (mixing the two scales would invert ElChe's relative allocation).

 > Source: `el_che.rs` (`ElChe`, `Phase`, `recompute_batch_counts`),
 > `cluster_coordinator/epoch_dispatch.rs` (`compute_chunk_batches`,